kopsha/python-1o1/docs/tuples.rst

     x, y, z = (1, 2)

-There is no room for sloppy behavior when we're working with typles.
+There is no room for sloppy behavior when we're working with tuples.

-If you know a student who is reluctant to use this data structure please show them this lesson, it will cure them of their pupil tuple scruples.

 Exercises